We Are Now Virtual!

 Here’s an example,

 We were working with a woman close to retirement age.
-We tested her and found that she was intolerant to dairy.
+Our testing found that she was intolerant to dairy.
 One day she came in for a visit, and we found that she had recently eaten some dairy.
 She couldn’t think of where she might have had dairy and went home after the visit.
-About a week later she called me and said that she had just had 2 grand mal seizures.
-She had been to 2 gatherings where food was brought to serve the attendees.
-She remembered having a wild rice soup, which is usually a cream base at one of the gatherings, and another food with dairy in it at the other gathering.
+Then, a week later she called me and said that she had just had 2 grand mal seizures.
+The woman had been to 2 gatherings where food was brought to serve the attendees.
+They were served a wild rice soup, which is usually a cream base at one of the gatherings.
+And there was another food with dairy in it at the other gathering.
 We concluded that dairy was the cause of her life-long problem with seizures.

 Seizures are but one type of food intolerance reaction.
 There are many other responses that we can have.
 Brain fog, migraine, fatigue, thyroid problems,arthritis, autoimmune responses are only a few of the potential reactions our bodies can have from food intolerances.